Volume I: The Books of the Sun and Moon

 “Keep your mouth shut,” Wayne shouted back.

-The two officers backed away.
+The three officers backed away.

 “Do that again, and we’ll lock you up and throw away the key,” Wayne muttered, but he went to get the Chief without another word.

 A few minutes later he reappeared followed by a six-foot tall, wiry man, wearing a black suit tailored to fit but too short at the wrists.
 He had dark, serious eyes teetering over cascading cheekbones and a nose extending towards his chin in the general slope of a face looking as if it might slide off at any moment.
-In short, every bit the personification of his name.
-He showed no reaction at seeing me and got straight to the point.
+In short, he was every bit the personification of his name.

 “I’m Chief of Detectives John Sharp.
 What exactly, Mister Mulligan, were you doing at the Burnham building?”